appium/python-client/README.md

 # Getting the Appium Python client

-There are two ways to install and use the Appium Python client.
+There are three ways to install and use the Appium Python client.

 1. Install from [PyPi](https://pypi.python.org/pypi), as
 ['Appium-Python-Client'](https://pypi.python.org/pypi/Appium-Python-Client).